ER-Ameya/New-VM-/README.txt

 4. add project from the git to the folder

-5. Install the required dependencies using the command pip install -r requirements.txt
+5. Install the required dependencies using the command pip install -r requirement.txt

 6. Create the database tables by running the command python manage.py makemigrations / migrate.